Fully Convolutional Line Parsing: Method

 First of all, following the work of \cite{newell2016stacked,xue2020holistically,zhou2019end}, we adopt an hourglass network with two stack modules as our default version \ours{} (HG2).
 We simplify the hourglass with one stack module to get a fast version \ours{} (HG1), then reduce the number of hierarchical structure in the hourglass block, from 4 to 3 and 2, to obtain two even faster versions \ours{} (HG1-D3) and \ours{} (HG1-D2).

 The second line of improvement is to increase the accuracy without sacrifice too much speed.
-We observe from the datasets that most line segments in man-made environments are close to being vertical or horizontal (see Figure~\ref{fig:anglehist} (a) and (b)).
+We observe from the datasets that most line segments in man-made environments are close to being vertical or horizontal (see Figure~\ref{fig:anglehist} (c), (d), (e)).
 Actually, this is typically the case for most real-world line detection tasks.
-Based on this strong statistical prior of the angle distribution, we customize the design of the line detection blocks (see Figure~\ref{fig:anglehist} (d)) to exploit such priors with similar computational cost (compared to that in Figure~\ref{fig:anglehist} (c)).
+The reason can be summarized as two aspects.
+First, in most man-made environments, the principle of parallel and vertical design is often used.
+Second, most people take pictures in a straight pose, maybe with a little ``pitch'' angle, but no ``roll'' angle.
+The above two reasons make the number of 0 and 90 degree lines dominant in all lines.
+Based on this strong statistical prior of the angle distribution, we customize the design of the line detection blocks (see Figure~\ref{fig:anglehist} (b)) to exploit such priors with similar computational cost (compared to that in Figure~\ref{fig:anglehist} (a)).
 This results in a more accurate version of \ours{} (HG2-LB) (where LB is short for line block).
 Moreover, to further improve the performance, we exploit multiple resolutions of the input through a parallel structure such as that in the high resolution (HR) network~\cite{sun2019deep}, which exhibits state-of-the-art performance for many vision tasks such image segmentation, detection, and recognition.
 This leads to a high-performance version of \ours{} (HR).

 So overall, we have 6 different versions of \ours: 1) \ours{} (HG1-D2); 2) \ours{} (HG1-D3); 3) \ours{} (HG1); 4) \ours{} (HG2); 5) \ours{} (HG2-LB); and 6) \ours{} (HR).
 Their relative accuracy and speed are illustrated in Figure \ref{fig:teaser}, and their quantitative and qualitative evaluations will be given in Table \ref{tab:comparsion} and Figure \ref{fig:viz} in the experiment section.